Which decisions can be appealed?

 - a review decision;

-- a decision of the Mental Health Review Tribunal on a treatment application;
+- a decision of the Mental Health Review Tribunal to perform regulated treatments

-- a decision of the Mental Health Review Tribunal on an application for approval that a patient move out of Queensland.
+- a decision of the Tribunal to transfer a person into or out of Queensland.

 Who hears the appeal?

 The decisions listed above can be appealed to the Mental Health Court.
-This means that a person can argue before the court why the decision made was incorrect and should be changed.
+This means that a person can argue before the court why the decision should be changed.

 What is the Mental Health Court?

-The Mental Health Court consists of one Supreme Court Judge.
-The court is advised by two assisting psychiatrists who advise the presiding judge on the meaning and significance of clinical evidence and issues relating to the treatment and detention needs of people under the Mental Health Act (2000).
+The Mental Health Court consists of a Supreme Court Judge.
+The court is advised by two assisting psychiatrists who advise the presiding judge on the meaning and significance of clinical evidence and issues relating to the treatment and detention needs of people under the Mental Health Act.

 Who can appeal to the Mental Health Court?